What is Parental Control?

 Secondly, Device level controls are specific to the device like the smart phone and will apply always no matter to what connection are you using.
 This could help you to manage and restrict the usage on your child’s iPad or whatever monstrosity technology has bestowed upon him these days.
 This is beneficial for a big household filled with both adults and juveniles who need surfing supervision.

 Lastly, Application or platform controls are there when there is a need to place control on a specific application for example if a parent needs to stop his child from viewing any PG 18 videos on YouTube and the child wants to view it, he won’t be able to do so.
 This is a more intricate way of making your child’s internet experience safe without making him feel like he is not being given enough freedom and “My friend’s parents let him see everything” conversation will also be easily avoided.
-In today’s world you need to have a know-how of everything around you, by using this type of parental control you are giving him complete liberty and at the same time keeping him away from anything wicked not suitable for his age.
+In today’s world you need to have a know-how of everything around you, by using this type of content filters giving him complete liberty and at the same time keeping him away from anything wicked not suitable for his age.

 But what are the restrictions we are essentially talking about?
 Parental Controls includes filtering and blocking content that you don’t want your child to see, for example violence and pornography.
 Limiting their access to certain websites that may affect them adversely.
 Social Media and the internet has never been a safe space and some studies have shown that people using social media are more likely to commit suicide.
 Control the time and the amount of internet surfing the kids’ can do, setup different profiles so that each family member has a profile with restrictions that are appropriate to them.
 Broad band controls are those which are facilitated by the broadband company at your place.
 This includes companies like Sky, Virgin media.
 What they allow you to do is control what content ends up showing to your place the first place.
 Entertainment platform control is an example application specific control.
-An obvious would be the example of YouTube there’s a separate bar which has its own set of different configurations as to what kind of parental control does the controller even want to initiate in the first place.
+An obvious would be the example of YouTube there’s a separate bar which has its own set of different configurations as to what kind of web filters does the controller even want to initiate in the first place.
 Another important step that parents may undertake is that block outgoing internet traffic, children tend to give out personal information to games and many other applications by doing this you would be protecting them from potential hackers and malware issues.

 More importantly, the work isn’t just done by just having such controls.
 It is often that the key to safer environment for the child is dependent on the communication between the parent and the child.
 The reason why effective communication is the key is because kids need to understand why they have been told not to do something.
 In order for the child to be a law abiding member of the family you must make him adduce the significance of these rules by guiding him about the consequences and the dangers you avoid by up taking these preventative measures.